aimicrocot/Tokens-Count/README.md

 ### Features

-- One number — the total token count in the chat.
-- A semi-transparent rounded capsule in a glassmorphism style — unobtrusive and easy to move around.
+- A small semi-transparent rounded capsule in a glassmorphism style — unobtrusive and easy to move around.
 - Minimalism — no extra elements, just the counter.
 - Draggable in any section of SillyTavern.